SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 Traces that were not assembled due to low quality through the Geneious De Novo Assembler are considered fails.

-Assemblies that have less than 75% High Quality base calls (Geneious Prime field "% HQ") are also potential fails.
-As per the Barcode Data Standard, assemblies need to be 75% or over to be considered a high quality barcode sequence.
-However, the user may want to pursue further quality control on assemblies under 75% and not consider them failed based on importance of the sample.
+Assembled contigs that have less than 75% High Quality base calls (Geneious Prime field "% HQ") are also potential fails.
+As per the Barcode Data Standard, contigs need to be 75% or over to be considered a high quality barcode sequence.
+However, the user may want to pursue further quality control on contigs under 75% and not consider them failed based on importance of the sample.

 Traces and assembled contigs that are considered fails need to be noted in Geneious Prime.
 Based on user preference, notation can consist of: